ecadlabs/taquito/website/versioned_docs/version-20.0.0/michelson_encoder.md

   }
 }
 ```
 You can enable the old behavior by setting the `Token.fieldNumberingStrategy = 'Legacy'`.
-Please not that this value should stay the same for the whole application.
+Please note that this value should stay the same for the whole application.
 The possible values are: `type FieldNumberingStrategy = 'Legacy' | 'ResetFieldNumbersInNestedObjects' | 'Latest';` For new applications, we recommend using the default value `Latest`.